ajantaGhost/HotelBookingProject/README.md

 - **Tree Plantation** – Actively participated in a tree plantation drive by planting saplings at a **my building**, contributing to environmental sustainability, greenery development, and ecological balance.

-- **Helping Elder Citizens & Clothes Distribution** – Assisted elderly individuals by supporting them with simple daily tasks and distributed clothes that were in good condition but no longer in use.
+- **Helping Elder Citizens** – Assisted elderly individuals by supporting them with simple daily tasks.

 <!-- you can write impacts according to your experience in your words-->